Journal Entry Agent

 Manual journal entries are the highest-risk component of the financial close.
 PCAOB AS 2401 (Consideration of Fraud in a Financial Statement Audit) and AICPA AU-C 240 explicitly require auditors to test entries with unusual characteristics, unusual preparers, period-end timing, and top-side consolidation booking.
 The reason is empirical: virtually every major financial fraud case in the last twenty-five years - WorldCom USD 11B in 2002, HealthSouth USD 2.7B in 2003, Enron through special-purpose entities, Wirecard EUR 1.9B in 2020 - involved manual top-side entries that bypassed sub-ledger controls.
 PCAOB inspection findings cite JE controls among the top-3 most common Big-4 audit deficiencies year after year, with the dominant pattern being insufficient evidence of the four-eyes review (a digital sign-off without documented review scope counts as an operating-effectiveness gap under PCAOB AS 2201).

 A material-weakness disclosure under SOX 404 typically erodes 4-7% of share price in the trading week following the 10-K filing - for a Russell-3000 mid-cap with USD 800M market cap, a 5% impact equals USD 40M of shareholder value destroyed by a JE controls failure that an automated Decision Log would have prevented.
-Add the audit-fee uplift (Big-4 firms typically charge 30-50% premium on remediation engagements), the management distraction (CFO + Controller + audit committee time), the SEC enforcement scrutiny under Rule 13a-15, and the carrying cost in higher cost of capital, and the practical exposure on a single JE controls weakness runs to USD 50-100M for a typical mid-cap multinational.
+Add the audit-fee uplift (Big-4 firms typically charge a 30-50% premium on remediation engagements), the management distraction (CFO, Controller and audit committee time), the SEC enforcement scrutiny under Rule 13a-15, and the carrying cost of a higher cost of capital, and the practical exposure on a single JE controls weakness runs to USD 50-100M for a typical mid-cap multinational.

 The international close pipeline runs 14 deterministic steps - not 8